xtmgah/Cancer_Analysis_Tool/README.md

 # Cancer Analysis Tool
-This is a pilot version of CANCERSIGN tool!
+This is a pilot version of CANCERSIGN tool...

 Table of contents
 =================